Therapists in South Eola, Orlando, FL

 South Eola, Orlando, FL 32801

 Parents want the best for their kids!
-With degrees in school psychology and clinical neuropsychology, experience in the public schools, hospital settings, and private practice, I have the unique ability to provide the most comprehensive evaluations to identify the root of the problem and develop targeted interventions.
-I work with parents to develop learning plans and IEPs.
-My counseling services are effective for children, adolescents, and adults who are struggling with behavior issues, anxiety, depression, social skills, or other life difficulties.
+With degrees in school psychology and clinical neuropsychology, experience in the public schools, hospital settings, and private practice, I have the unique ability to provide the most comprehensive evaluations to identify the root of issues and develop targeted interventions.
+I work with parents and educators to develop learning plans and IEPs.
 I love my career and would love to help you!

 Parents want the best for their kids!
-With degrees in school psychology and clinical neuropsychology, experience in the public schools, hospital settings, and private practice, I have the unique ability to provide the most comprehensive evaluations to identify the root of the problem and develop targeted interventions.
-I work with parents to develop learning plans and IEPs.
-My counseling services are effective for children, adolescents, and adults who are struggling with behavior issues, anxiety, depression, social skills, or other life difficulties.
+With degrees in school psychology and clinical neuropsychology, experience in the public schools, hospital settings, and private practice, I have the unique ability to provide the most comprehensive evaluations to identify the root of issues and develop targeted interventions.
+I work with parents and educators to develop learning plans and IEPs.
 I love my career and would love to help you!

 See more therapy options for South Eola, Orlando